NVIDIA/aistore/docs/python_sdk.md

 def fetch_object_by_url(url: str) -> Object
 ```

-Retrieve an object based on its URL.
+Deprecated: Use `get_object_from_url` instead.

+Creates an Object instance from a URL.

+This method does not make any HTTP requests.

 **Arguments**: